WinnieGao/Project2_Git/README.md

 The images under this repository was created by two Rmd files.
 The images in our final write-up is fixed.

 ## Data Processing
+In our report, we come up with two totally different splitting methods, which are separately run in two Rmd files.
+Method1.Rmd corresponds to the first method and Method2.Rmd corresponds to the second.